hkwan003/rshell/README.md

 * <<< command only works by itself
 * file descriptor change to stderr only works when used by itself
 * `` cat < existingInputFile | tr A-Z a-z | tee newOutputfile1 | tr a-z A-Z > newOutputFile2`` this does not work
+* Make file is not attached to other functions like rm, cp, or ls.
+Will fix in future so make file and deal with other functionality